 Once you have received your email confirming that you can sign up, you can then go to the following website to complete your application and open an online account to pay for registered childcare here.
-At the moment, parents with children aged under four on 31st August 2017 can sign up.
-Those with older children can register to receive notification of when they will be able to sign up.
-The aim is for everyone who is eligible to be able to sign up by the end of the year.

 What it means for you

 - Here’s the best bit – the government will give you a ‘free’ 20% extra on top of whatever you pay in to your account; for every £8 you pay in to your account, the government will add an extra £2.
 The government top-up is given on the same day as you make your deposit which is great!